 Oahu is the better island for first-time visits to Hawaii.
-Both Oahu and Kauai are beautiful, but Oahu has much nicer beaches, far less rain, better infrastructure, more resorts and accommodation, and generally caters to vacationers better than Kauai.
+Both Oahu and Kauai are beautiful, but Oahu has much nicer beaches, far less rain, better infrastructure, more resorts and accommodations, and generally caters to vacationers better than Kauai.

-Kauai is a stunning island with unspeakable natural beauty, but is the rainiest of the Hawaiian islands.
+Kauai is a stunning island with unspeakable natural beauty but is the rainiest of the Hawaiian islands.

 Are the beaches better in Oahu or Kauai?